Building Standards

 barricading, shoring, scaffolding, repairs or demolition.

-Where the building is not immediately dangerous the owner would receive a Notice
+Where the building is not immediately dangerous the owner will be contacted by Building

-requiring the property to be made safe within a stated time and, if satisfactory
+Standards and requested to make the building safe within a stated time and, if satisfactory

-action is not taken, an Enforcement Order may be issued.
+action is not taken, a Dangerous Building Notice may be issued.
 If this is not complied

 with, the Council can instruct all necessary works to make the building safe and